VimeshikaShri/GA4-Analytics-BigQuery-Insights-Project/README.md

 Used standard SQL in BigQuery against the `events_*` tables to reproduce and cross-check what the GA4 UI reports were showing (see [BigQuery export](#bigquery-export) below), and to answer questions the UI can't (e.g., event-level joins, custom cohorts).

 **6. Turn findings into recommendations**
-Compiled the numbers into the [insights](#insights--recommendations) section below — the part of the workflow that matters most: not just "here's a chart" but "here's what's broken and here's the fix."
+Compiled the numbers into the [insights](#insights--recommendations) section below, the part of the workflow that matters most: not just "here's a chart" but "here's what's broken and here's the fix."

 ## GA4 reports built